SQream/sqream_docs/getting_started/performing_basic_blue_operations.rst

    * - SQL Scripts
      - A list of saved SQL scripts.
 It is recommended that scripts be named according to the action performed when the script is executed.
    * - Task
-     - A step within a linear operation that forms a workflow.
+     - A step within a linear operation that forms a job.
    * - Job
-     - Consist of multiple tasks that are executed in a specific sequence.
+     - Composed of multiple tasks that are executed in a specific sequence.

 Saving SQL Scripts to Be Used in Jobs
 =====================================

+Jobs are composed of multiple tasks.
+Each task is associated with a single SQL script.
+To create tasks, you need to have SQL scripts prepared and ready to be used.
+After having created and saved a SQL script, it will automatically appear in the **SQL Scripts** list and you will be able to use it when creating jobs.

+1. In the sidebar go to **Editor** and create an SQL script.
+2. On the right-hand side of the ribbon, select **Upload**.

+   The **SQL Catalogue** window opens.
+3. In the **Save As** box, type in a name for your SQL script and select **Save**.

 Creating a New Job
 ==================

-Jobs consist of multiple tasks that are executed in a specific sequence.
+Jobs are composed of multiple tasks that are executed in a specific sequence.
 Each individual **Task** represents a single SQL script.
 As jobs are sequential operations, it is important to order the tasks in a meaningful way.
 You have the flexibility to choose between executing jobs manually or scheduling them for automatic execution.

 1. In the sidebar go to **Jobs**.
 2. Select the **Create New Job** button, enter job name, and select **Save**.

    The newly created job page opens.

-3. In the upper left-hand corner, type in task name and description.
+3. In the upper left-hand corner, type in the task name and description.
 4. Drag a script from the **SQL Scripts** menu to the **Drag SQL** box of the task.

    Tasks are always shown in the **Preview** window.